Behavioral Health Services Frequently Asked Questions

 Where can I go if I don’t have insurance and can’t afford to pay out of pocket?

 There may be several community facilities that provide a sliding fee scale based on your income.
-If you have a UW Health primary care provider, you may contact the Community Care Program at (877) 278-6437.
+If you have a UW Health primary care provider, you may contact the UW Health Financial Assistance Program at (877) 278-6437.

 What if I need help with transportation, food stamps, or other social needs?